-Results:
+So:

 - If $\gamma$ is low (i.e., the environment does not change quickly), then bold agents do well compared to cautious ones.
-This is because cautious ones waste time reconsidering their commitments while bold agents are busy working towards and achieving their intentions. - If $\gamma$ is high (i.e., the environment changes frequently), then cautious agents tend to outperform bold agents.
-This is because they are able to recognize when intentions are doomed, and also to take advantage of serendipitous situations and new opportunities when they arise.
+This is because cautious ones waste time reconsidering their commitments while bold agents are busy working towards and achieving their intentions. - If $\gamma$ is high (i.e., the environment changes frequently), then cautious agents can outperform bold agents.
+This is because they are able to recognize when intentions are doomed, and also to take advantage of serendipitous situations and new opportunities when they arise. - When planning costs are high, this advantage can be eroded.